Skip to content

 SMS MFAOptional Twilio integration for SMS-based codes

-Token revocationExplicit session invalidation, bulk logout per user
+Token revocationExplicit session invalidation, bulk logout per user; refresh-token family reuse detection (a replayed rotated token revokes the entire family)

 Plaintext tokens are never stored.
 All token storage uses SHA-256 hashes.